 Years ago, I would buy the TCA peels on Amazon (from reputable companies).
 Now you can not find them anymore, especially in the EU.
 It’s impossible.
 The only (safe) place to buy is, in my experience, from the US.
 Don’t even think about eBay!
 You never know if the product is legit or not.

 I did my research over the years and finally found one company I trust for buying TCA and other chemical Peels

 I have a “collection” of almost every peel they produce at various strengths.

 It takes a while to arrive in Europe, and the customs duties and shipping costs are high.
 But the product’s shelf life is 1-2 years if adequately preserved, so I stock up for my TCA peel cycles to make it convenient.

-Jessner’s solution (or Jessner’s peel) is made up of a mix of resorcinol, salicylic acid and lactic acid.
+Jessner’s solution (or Jessner’s peel) is made of a mix of resorcinol, salicylic acid, and lactic acid.

 The depth of action depends on how many layers are applied.
 It is often used a few minutes BEFORE using the TCA peeling to enhance its effect.
 It is a protocol that some dermatologists like to use, others prefer to separate them.